vircadia/vircadia-docs-sphinx/docs/source/release-notes/2020-2-4-Asteria.md

     * The main Chat window will open when you click on a chat message notification.
 * Security: You can now sign-in to OAuth2 enabled domains.
 (Alpha Feature) (#591)
 * Graphics: The default "Automatic" maximum texture memory setting has been increased from 1GB to 2GB. (#594)
+* UI: The graphics settings dialog now has a button in the toolbar for clear and easy access. (#595)

 #### Technicals

 * Docs: Packaging docs are more accurate now to the requirements on Windows. (#537)
+* UX: The NSIS installer no longer defaults the option for the sandbox (server-console) to start with Windows as true. (#596)

 ## Domain Server